This post may contain affiliate links. Please read our Disclosure Policy for details.

 The History Of Brioche

 The word “brioche” is derived from “brier” an old Norman form of the verb “broyer” (knead), it was mentioned for the first time in 1404.
-In the Middle Ages, it was common to make bread with yeast, eggs, and butter, in the Vendée region, sugar coming later.
+In the Middle Ages, it was common to make bread with yeast, eggs, and butter, in the Vendée region, sugar came later.
 Until the 17th century and the 18th century, bakers started to add sugar to some sweet recipes.
 In the 19th century, Parisian bakers started to shape and try so many new savory and sweet recipes, using a special Brioche pan, or simply loaf pan or breaded Brioche.

 - 250 g all-purpose flour or bread flour